 - Drastically cut the costs of transporting heavy machinery, renting an exhibition stand which is large enough to contain them

 - Cost-effective solution to improve your presence at trade shows, , compared to the rental or transport of real machinery

 - Showcase a working model of a real industrial plant that you might otherwise only show on video because it is big, heavy, bulky or expensive to take to the fair

 - Train your employees on Industry 4.0 with a working detailed model without the need of real plants, avoiding potential damages in case of errors

 - Each model can generate data from sensors and processing phases for subsequent analysis and process optimization

-- You can test and demonstrate your UI/UX design applied on a working LEGO industrial model
+- You can test and demonstrate your UI/UX design applied on a working LEGO Industrial Models for Display

 - Hassle-free installation and operation

 Services included with your custom LEGO prototype design